SOFE3650F18/project-group-24/Iteration 1/Iteration 1.md

 ### Step 7 - Perform Analysis of current Iteration

+The Following Table summarizes the design procress in this iteration

 |Not Addressed| Partially Addressed|Completly Addressed|Design Made during Iteration|
 |---|---|---|---|
 |  | UC-1 |  | Selected reference architecture provide the modules to support this functionality |